 I wrote!
 Reader NotesGo to section

-“With sewage, this type of multidrug-resistant bacteria is being poured into the environment.
-While we should not be afraid of the emergence of an epidemic , these sewage spills can cause problems in the public health,” explains Héctor Alex Saka, researcher at the Department of Clinical Biochemistry of the Faculty of Chemical Sciences of the UNC .
+“With sewage, this type of multiresistant bacteria is being poured into the environment.
+While we should not be afraid of an epidemic , these sewage spills can cause public health problems,” explains Hector Alex Saka, researcher in the Department of Clinical Biochemistry of the Faculty of Chemical Sciences of the UNC .

-“ In condition , it can take decades for a bacteria to develop resistance.
-But, at the being regularly subjected to the action of antibiotics, you can achieve it in less time.
-Today, we note that in five or six years, or even less, some bacteria become resistant to antibiotics, the development of which could lead to ten or more years of research and large investments,” says Saka.
+“Under normal conditions, it can take decades for a bacterium to develop resistance.
+But, being assiduously subjected to the action of antibiotics, you can achieve it in less time.
+Today, we see that, in five or six years, or even less, some bacteria become resistant to antibiotics whose development could take ten or more years of research and large investments,” says Saka.

 Publication Date: 13/12/2019